top of page

 --Cut or drill a small hole into the lid or side of the bin and glue your mesh over the hole.
 This will provide enough ventilation to prevent dangerous gas buildup while not being enough ventilation to compromise humidity.

---Ventilation hole size is relative to bin size, but we'd recommend a centimeter square hole over pin-prick holes as it better ensures proper gas exchange.
+--Ventilation hole size is relative to bin size, but I provide a few small holes on two sides to provide better air exchange.

 --Add 1-3 inches of soil to your container.